 - For Mac OS, it is

-Create a new directory for your certificates
+Create a new directory within the Splunk platform instance installation for the certificates

 # mkdir $SPLUNK_HOME/etc/auth/mycerts # cd $SPLUNK_HOME/etc/auth/mycerts

 When you make a new folder, you protect any existing certificates and keys in the